 GIUSEPPE GARIBALDI (1807-1882) Garibaldi was an Italian freedom fighter who helped to unite Italy, and became a popular hero around the world.
-In 1879 he founded the League of Democracy, to promote universal suffrage-votes for all.
-MARCH OF THE COMMON PEOPLE Women play an ever more important part in politics In this painting of 1896, Italian workers go on strike.
-By withholding their labor and forming trade unions, the poorest people in society found that they could exert some power after all.
-In the 19th century, political argument raged among conservative and liberal capitalists, among socialists and communists who supported the working classes, and among anarchists who opposed the authority of the state.
+In 1879 he founded the League of Democracy, to promote universal suffrage-votes for all. the authority of the state.